-Because occupations involving physical labor dominate the local economy, Altamont - Beersheba Springs is generally considered to be a blue-collar town.
-49.73% of the Altamont - Beersheba Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Altamont - Beersheba Springs is a blue-collar town, with 49.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Altamont - Beersheba Springs is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Altamont - Beersheba Springs who work in office and administrative support (10.45%), management occupations (9.79%), and sales jobs (5.98%).

 Telecommuters are a relatively large percentage of the workforce: 8.81% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.